rodgerbj/boilerplate/README.md

-Creating a Simple Component for Joomla!4.x
+Creating a Simple Component for Joomla!4.x See https://docs.joomla.org/User:Astridx
 ==========================================

 This is a multiple-article series of tutorials on how to develop a